Apple AirPods Pro 2 with iPhone

 When the non-Pro Apple AirPods got an update to the 3rd generation, it made the choice between the AirPods and the AirPods Pro a tough one.
 This didn’t last long, however, as with the release of the Apple AirPods Pro (2nd Generation), it’s now obvious which is the best.

-The new AirPods Pro might initially seem like an incremental upgrade, considering they look nearly identical to the original AirPods Pro.
+The new AirPods Pro might initially seem like an incremental upgrade, considering they look nearly identical to the original.
 Inside, Apple improved several key components for better sound, and the new H2 processor makes for the best noise cancellation in a set of AirPods to date.

-Apple’s pace-setting Transparency Mode is better than ever, with Adaptive Transparency lowing the volume of low sounds while letting you hear your surroundings.
-Thanks to the H2 chip as well as more and more Dolby Atmos mixes hitting streaming services, Apple’s Spatial Audio sounds much better than on the original AirPods Pro.
+Apple's pace-setting Transparency Mode is better than ever, with Adaptive Transparency lowering the volume of loud sounds to let you hear your surroundings.
+Thanks to the H2 chip as well as more and more Dolby Atmos mixes hitting streaming services, Apple's Spatial Audio sounds much better than on the original AirPods Pro.

 The charging case has some stealth improvements as well.
 It’s IPX4-rated water-resistant, as the AirPods Pro are, making for better weather resistance.
 The case also features a built-in speaker, making it much easier to find your AirPods if you set them down and forget them.

-There’s only one real downside.
-While other companies are adding more color variations, and Apple is even doing this in other products, the 2nd-generation AirPods Pro are still only available in white.
+There's only one real downside.
+While other companies are adding more color variations, and Apple is even doing this in other products, the 2nd-generation AirPods Pro is still only available in white.

 Apple AirPods Pro (2nd Generation)